fission/docs.fission.io/docs/content/en/docs/concepts/_index.md

 * **Kubernetes Watch Triggers** to invoke functions when something in your cluster changes.

-When a trigger receives requests/events, it invokes the target function defined in trigger object by sending a HTTP request through router to a function.
+When a trigger receives requests/events, it invokes the target function defined in trigger object by sending an HTTP request through router to a function.

 ## Other Concepts